We each process differently. Speaking and listening in Teaching(or training, or training, or…)

 Since I teach language, I have begun creating stories that encapsulate the unit themes, vocabulary, grammar and culture and sending students on academic walks to listen.
 After their academic walks, students return to class to discuss the recordings.
 Since we have been doing this, even the most challenged students have begun to participate more in speaking.
 When I asked the students to share with me what was happening while they listened to the stories, they were more than ready to tell.

-Each time listening brought them deeper understanding.
+Each time listening brought them a deeper understanding.
 They could picture the lessons in the book.
-Hearing the information that that they had read brought the chapter topics home to them.
+Hearing the information that they had read brought the chapter topics home to them.
 Hearing the tales in the voice of the person who made the stories specifically for them helped them invest more.
 Having the opportunity to listen as many times as they wanted or needed gave the students a certain ease of approach.

 I’m sold.
 The beauty of this tool is that it is free.
 We use it in class, so students can share technology.
 Students with computers at home may access Sound Cloud there.
 Others who need to use the school or public library computers may do so.